20 lbs | Dimensions:

 What is GreenWashing?

-Greenwashing is any marketing or branding that includes misleading language designed to make you think a product is healthy, good for you, or environmentally friendly (green) when it isn't.
-This type of marketing is an intentional deception on the part of the manufacturer to persuade consumers into buying products perceived as eco-friendly or non-toxic when they likely are neither.
-Being green is great, and when a product is 100% organic, GOTS certified, B Company certified, etc., then the marketing is just "green."
-When a company uses terms like "eco-friendlier," "eco-foam," or "hypoallergenic," it could be greenwashing.
-We encourage you to question and investigate ANY claims, especially if they are vague or undefined.
-In our mattress research, we found greenwashing to be a significant and misleading problem in the industry as a whole, which made it very challenging to find mattresses that are good for babies.
+Greenwashing is any marketing or branding that intentionally uses misleading language to make the consumer believe a product is healthy, good for them, or environmentally friendly (green) when it isn't.
+This marketing hype is an intentional deception by the manufacturer to persuade consumers to buy products they believe are eco-friendly or non-toxic when, in reality, they are neither.
+Being green is awesome, and when a product is 100% organic, GOTS certified, B Company certified, etc., then the marketing is just "green."
+When a company uses terms like "eco-friendlier," "eco-foam," or "hypoallergenic," it can potentially be greenwashing, as these terms do not really mean anything.
+We encourage consumers to question and investigate ALL claims, especially if the claims seem vague, undefined, or seem too good to be true.
+In our extensive mattress research, we saw a disturbing amount of greenwashing and misleading language in the mattress industry as a whole.
+This kind of deceptive language can make it extremely challenging for parents to find healthy products for their children.

 Need more info?